marpaia/babou/README.md

 Not so long ago, I wanted the ability to manage the configurations on my OS X machines so I started using Opscode's Chef to manage my OS X configs.
-This worked pretty well, but doing something simple like adding one file, or one brew package, forced my to create at least one new file and modify at least one existing file.
+This worked pretty well, but doing something simple like adding one file, or one brew package, forced me to create at least one new file and modify at least one existing file.
 It was a lot of work to keep up with to do something that should be relatively straightforward.
 This is what I'm going to be using to manage the configurations of my Mac.